gregorriegler/gregorriegler.github.io/_drafts/2022-07-21-thats-not-continuous.md

 ---
 layout: post
-title: Not Continuous Enough !!!11
+title: That's Not Continuous!
 tags:
 - TDD
 - Continuous Integration
 ---

 I recently felt the urge to experiment with my TDD workflow and improve it.
-It had too many manual steps.
-Like running the tests, starting a commit, writing a commit message, pulling changes, and pushing it.
+It had too many manual steps, like running the tests, starting a commit, writing a commit message, pulling changes, and pushing it.
 It felt boring and wasteful.
 I want to automate this stuff and eliminate all the waste.
-My inspiration comes mainly from the ideas of [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), continuous testing, [TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864), and [limbo on the cheap](https://medium.com/@kentbeck_7670/limbo-on-the-cheap-e4cfae840330).

-We're not aiming high enough with the continuous part.<br>
+We're not aiming high enough with the continuous part in CI/CD.<br>
 *"Integrate at least daily"* ...
 Come on!<br>
 *"Hourly"* ...
 We can do better than this.<br>
 *"Short-lived Feature Branches"* ...
 You got to be kidding.
 It's rather *"short-lived lies"*.<br>
 None of this is continuous.
 We need to get better and decrease the risk even further.
-I want to integrate actually continuously.
+I want to integrate *actually continuously*.

+My inspiration comes mainly from the ideas of [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), continuous testing, [TCR](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864), and [limbo on the cheap](https://medium.com/@kentbeck_7670/limbo-on-the-cheap-e4cfae840330).

 # Actually continuously